 The busy programmers at the iPod Linux Project have more cool things planned.

-of upcoming projects.
+Check the status of upcoming projects.
 Here’s a sampling:

 iPod to iPod Connection